cma-open/overview/README.md

 Two main situations exist.

-1. The code repo manages the python package and also manages the environment setup and maintenance
+1. The code in the repo manages the python package and also manages the environment setup and maintenance (conda or venv)
-- e.g. repos
+- e.g.
+    - simple
-    - 1,2,3 (TODO)
+    - individual

 2. Code is managed in seperate repos for the particular python package and a seperate code environment
 - e.g.
+   - cmadata
+   - cmascience
-   - 4,5,6
+   - cmatools

 ---